 Yep, there is a place for us to start combating these scammers and schemes, so it is time to take action.

 If you did business with a company and you want your money back, it’s best to try and resolve the issue with the company first.

-Most institutions where you want to file complaints at would prefer you resolve or try to fix it yourself.
+Most institutions where you want to file complaints would prefer you to resolve or try to fix it yourself.

 Not every transaction or business is a scam.
 Sometimes issues come up that is rare, but it just so happens to be you dealing with it.
 So give the company a chance to resolve it.

 By communicating with the company, you should be able to get your money back.
 If everything worked out fine, then the issue was resolved.
 There is no need to move any further.